abisop/nuttx-docs/en/components/net/delay_act_and_tcp_perf.md

 environments.
 This is a good thing for the objectives of uIP.

-Improvements in packet buffering is the essential improvement that you get if upgrade from Adam Dunkel's uIP to his [lwIP](http://savannah.nongnu.org/projects/lwip/) stack.
+Improvements in packet buffering is the essential improvement that you get if upgrade from Adam Dunkel\'s uIP to his [lwIP](http://savannah.nongnu.org/projects/lwip/) stack.
 The price that you pay is in memory usage.